guilhermefacanha/jsf-getting-started/README.md

 }
 ```

-## 4. Let's create our first view or web page
+## 5 - Create our first view or web page

 - In folder `src/main/webapp` right click and select `New->XHTML Page`.
 Let's call it index.xhtml.
 - That's our first JSP page and is like a html page but with JSF tags: